Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Experiments

-For data with heteroskedastic high dimensional outlier noise, the results are shown in Figure \ref{fig:embed-1d-noise-type1}.
+\paragraph{Results.} For data with heteroskedastic outlier noise, the results are shown in Figure \ref{fig:embed-1d-noise-type1}.
 The first eigenvalue is zero and the corresponding eigenvector is the constant vector, thus only the non-constant eigenvectors are shown.
-Because the data density $p$ is uniform on $S^1$, the operator $\Delta_p$ is the Laplace-Beltrami operator, and the limiting eigen-functions are sin's and cos's.
+Because the data density $p$ is uniform on $S^1$, the operator $\Delta_p$ is the Laplace-Beltrami operator, and the limiting eigenfunctions are sines and cosines.
 To compare the computed eigenvectors to the limiting eigenfunctions, we pair the first two (non-trivial) eigenvectors into a 2-dimensional eigen-space and compute the mean-squared error (MSE) with the $n$-by-2 array formed by $\{ \sin(2\pi t), \cos(2\pi t) \}$ evaluated on $x_i^c$ after alignment (up to a 2-by-2 rotation of the 2-dimensional eigen-space and a scaler multiplication).
 Similarly, we pair the next two eigenvectors and compute the MSE with $\{ \sin(4\pi t), \cos(4\pi t) \}$ after alignment.
-The eigenvectors shown in plots are after the alignment.
+The eigenvectors shown in the plots are after the alignment.

+The mean MSE over 100 replicas are shown in Table \ref{tab:eigvect-mse}, including the cases with heteroskedastic noise and with i.i.d. noise.
+The one-run result with i.i.d. noise is shown in Figure \ref{fig:embed-1d-noise-type2}.
+Quantitatively, as shown in Table \ref{tab:eigvect-mse}, the performance gap between $\hat{L}_{\rm rw}^{(\rm SK)}$ and $\hat{L}_{\rm rw}^{(\rm DM)}$ is more significant under the heteroskedastic noise.
+With i.i.d. noise, the bi-stochastic normalization still shows an advantage that is statistically significant (the average MSEs in the 1st pair differ more than 1 standard deviation away, and in the 2nd pair more than 1.5 standard deviation away).
 The plots and the quantitative error indicate that the spectral embedding by $\hat{L}_{\rm rw}^{(\rm SK)}$ is more robust to outlier noise than with the traditional normalization.
-The mean MSE over 100 replicas are shown in Table \ref{tab:eigvect-mse}.
-The same experimental results with i.i.d. noise is shown in Figure \ref{fig:embed-1d-noise-type2} and table, where bi-stochastic normalization still shows an advantage.